Classic vs Signals vs Crypto: Comparing Numerai's Three Tournaments

 Participation

-Classic dwarfs the other two tournaments in staked models.
+Classic runs far ahead of the other two tournaments in staked model count.

 Classic climbed from near zero in 2020 to roughly 7,000 staked models by early 2025, then dropped back to around 5,000.
-Signals has held steady near 800–1,000 models, capped by the cost of sourcing private financial data.
-Crypto, the newest tournament, sits below 500 models.
+Signals has fallen from its peak and now sits closer to the mid-hundreds; Crypto has grown into a similar range.

 Return Distributions